ava-labs/subnet-evm/x/warp/README.md

 The validator set of Subnet A can send a message on behalf of any blockchain on its Subnet.

-For example, let's say that there are two Subnets Subnet A and Subnet B each with a single Blockchain we'll call Blockchain A and Blockchain B.
+For example, let's say that there are two Subnets: Subnet A and Subnet B each with a single Blockchain we'll call Blockchain A and Blockchain B.

 First, Blockchain A produces a BLS Multisignature of a message to send to Blockchain B:

 1. A transaction is issued on Blockchain A to send a message to Subnet B
 2. The transaction is accepted on Blockchain A (must wait for acceptance)
 3. The VM powering Blockchain A (ex: Subnet-EVM) should either
-    a) be willing to sign the message to allow a signature aggregator to aggregate signaures from the Subnet's validator set
+    a) be willing to sign the message to allow a signature aggregator to aggregate signaures from the Subnet's validator set (existing implementation)
     b) aggregate signatures from the validator set of Subnet A to produce its own aggregate signature

 The signature of Subnet A's validator set attests to the message being sent by Blockchain A.

 To receive the message, Blockchain B must be running a Snowman VM that is wrapped in the Snowman++ ProposerVM.
 The ProposerVM provides the P-Chain Context which a block on Blockchain B was issued in.
-See (here)[https://github.com/ava-labs/avalanchego/tree/master/vms/proposervm#snowman-block-extension] for more details on the ProposerVM block wrapper.
+See (here)[https://github.com/ava-labs/avalanchego/tree/v1.10.4/vms/proposervm#snowman-block-extension] for more details on the ProposerVM block wrapper.
+The ProposerVM header includes a P-Chain height at which the block was validated.
+This P-Chain height determines the canonical state of the P-Chain to use for verification of all Avalanche Warp Messages.

 To validate and deliver the message, an off-chain component delivers the signed message from Blockchain A to Blockchain B (this is out of scope for Avalanche Warp Messaging itself).